IBM/csm-dach-cloud-native-labs/day-2/source2image.md

     Run 'oc status' to view your app.
 ```

+### 4. Examining the resources

+_A build is the process of transforming input parameters into a resulting object.
+Most often, the process is used to transform input parameters or source code into a runnable image.
+A BuildConfig object is the definition of the entire build process._

+_An image stream and its associated tags provide an abstraction for referencing container images.
+The image stream and its tags allow to see what images are available and ensure you are using the specific image you need even if the image in the repository changes_

 When creating an application from source, resources are automatically generated:
 ```
 eramon:~$ oc get all